PBHE520 - Biostatistics with Lab

 Course Code: PBHE520 Course ID: 4507 Credit Hours: 4 Level: Graduate

 Biostatistics is a fundamental course in public health.
 This course will prepare the students to collect, analyze and present the data through the understanding of basic concepts, principles, and techniques/methods of statistics as applied to public health.
 Major topics will include descriptive statistics, statistical models, probability, probability distribution, point and confidence interval estimation, sampling, hypothesis testing, general principles of study design, and comparison of discrete and continuous data such as t-test, ANOVA, correlation, and regression.
 The lab portion of the course will focus on the application of Biostatistics by using statistical software.
-The students will learn to apply the concepts learned in the course (PBHE 5XX, Biostatistics with Lab.)
+The students will learn to apply the concepts learned in the course (PBHE 520, Biostatistics with Lab.)
 Major topics will include descriptive statistics, probability, probability distribution, point and confidence interval estimation, sampling, hypothesis testing, and comparison of discrete and continuous data such as t-test, ANOVA, correlation, and regression.
+Students will develop advanced skills in SPSS to run statistical procedures and interpret output.
+Students will ask questions of data sets, write-up results in briefs, and develop the skills to critique analysis & findings in peer-reviewed literature.
+NOTE: Students are required to purchase and use the statistical software, SPSS, to successfully complete this course.

 |Registration Dates||Course Dates||Session||Weeks|